How to Start a Bookkeeping Business

 Step 9: Get your Marketing Plan in Place

-Finding your first client will be challenging as there is no word of mouth referrals from happy clients.
+Finding your first client will be challenging as there are no word-of-mouth referrals from happy clients yet.
 Your marketing will have to be professional-looking, and a few common marketing activities include social media marketing (Linkedin and Facebook business pages), print advertising, online advertising, and networking and handing out business cards at local events.
-Bookkeeping businesses may also implement customer referral programs.
-Marketing costs will depend on the type of activity being performed.
+Bookkeeping businesses may also implement customer referral programs or network with local Certified Public Accountants (CPA) should they have overflow work.

 Step 10: Get Business Insurance

 – Commercial property insurance protects the business against the financial loss it would face if its office and equipment were ever lost in an event like a fire.

 – Worker’s compensation insurance covers expenses like medical bills or lost wages that can occur if an employee is hurt while working, like if they tripped and fell while in the office.

 Step 11: Hire Employees